FAQ

 Section 80G of the Income Tax Act, 1961 offers tax deductions to the charitable trust as well as the associated donor, provided the NGO is registered under the Act.
 You can avail the deduction by presenting the receipt of the donation made to the NGO.

-Donations above ₹500 to Akshaya Patra will be eligible for a 50% deduction from one’s taxable income under Section 80G of the Income Tax Act.
-By contributing to Akshaya Patra, you will help feed school children and also benefit yourself with tax deductions.
+Donations above ₹500 to Sukh Seva will be eligible for a 50% deduction from one’s taxable income under Section 80G of the Income Tax Act.
+By contributing to Sukh Seva, you will help feed school children and also benefit yourself with tax deductions.

 The maximum limit for deduction depends on the category of donation.
 In some cases, the maximum limit for the deduction is not set; while in some others, 80G deductions can be claimed up to a limit of 10% of the adjusted gross total income of the donor.